Sales staff can easily track specific details about booth visitors using a configurable sales kiosk from an Integrated Marketing platform.

 The Problem with Tracking and Reporting

 So here is the problem with tracking and reporting trade show performance.
 People generally don’t do it and that’s because it’s tough.
-Questions like “What was our cost per contact?” or “How many new introductions did we make?” or “How many leads did we get?” are common questions which people stumble trying to answer.
+Questions like “What was our cost per contact?”, “How many new introductions did we make?”, or “How many leads did we get?” are common questions that people stumble trying to answer.